AfeezTheAnalyst/Optimizing-Sales-Performance-and-Strategic-Decision-Making/README.md

 This is an optional field to narrow down the data.
 It allows you to apply filters to the entire Pivot Table.

 **Example:** You could filter the data by "Year" to show sales data only for a specific year.

+**Check out the complete workbook using this link: